Home • Privacy • What Is Incognito Mode and Is It Really Private?

 When you enable incognito mode in your web browser, everything you do online will not be saved to your computer.
 This includes your browsing history, cookies, site data, and anything else that would normally be stored on your computer when you browse the web.

-Note that if you’re signed into any accounts, like Gmail or Facebook, you will still be signed while browsing in incognito.
+Note that if you’re signed into any accounts, like Gmail or Facebook, you will still be signed in while browsing in incognito.
 This is one of the most common misconceptions about incognito mode — just because your activity isn’t being saved to your computer doesn’t mean your account activity isn’t being tracked.

 In fact, incognito mode only provides a limited amount of privacy.
 Your internet service provider (ISP) can still see everything you’re doing online, as can your employer if you’re using a work computer.
 And, of course, any websites you visit can still track your activity using cookies and other means.